Unmitigated communion: Situation-specific distress

 The over-involvement in other's problems would result in even further psychological distress, called situation-specific distress.
 This eventuates as individuals with high unmitigated communion would tend to involve in as well as take care of others' problems, they would be more likely to gain exposure toward a particular stressful moment or event.
 Hence, it is probable that they become distressed.
 Additionally, a study from Carnegie Mellon University showed that unmitigated communion is affected by events other people experienced.
 Unmitigated communion is also correlated with intrusive thoughts.
 For example, when a friend or family are in a trouble people with high unmitigated communion are very likely to think repeatedly and focus on their problem which in turn could lead people with unmitigated communion to feel guilty for not helping them as they always think that it is their responsibility to help their family or friend.
 Therefore, an individual with high unmitigated communion would tend to be vulnerable toward a situation specific distress that would result from the existence of other people's problems.
 The form of distress or suffering in situation specific distress would be greater compared to the generalised distress.

 Implication and relation to other factors

 Relation to physical health

 Physical health can be impacted from the psychological distress.
 As person with high unmitigated communion would tend to involve in others' problems.
 Therefore, when they are not able to meet the others' need and problem is not solved, a person with high unmitigated communion would tend to suffer from variety of illnesses such as heart disease or diabetes.
 For instance, the stress and depression from failure in meeting other people's need would lead individuals with high unmitigated communion have poor metabolic control such as poor control over blood glucose levels which could eventually result in diabetes.
-In addition, the anxiety and depression that is caused by the unmitigated communion could lead humans to suffer from chronic diseases or illness such as cardiac diseases as well as breast cancer that more likely to attack women.
-According to numerous empirical studies, people with high unmitigated communion would also likely suffer from rheumatoid arthritis.
+In addition, the anxiety and depression that is caused by the unmitigated communion could lead humans to suffer from chronic diseases or illness such as cardiac diseases as well as breast cancer, and are more likely to attack women.